-^{10} Disaster protection managers: People who have been appointed from among those management officials who have certain qualifications, such as having completed a training course on disaster protection management, and who are in a managerial or supervisory position where they can appropriately carry out the operations necessary for disaster protection management at disaster prevention properties.
+\10 Disaster prevention managers: People who have been appointed from among those management officials who have certain qualifications, such as having completed a training course on disaster prevention management, and who are in a managerial or supervisory position where they can appropriately carry out the operations necessary for disaster prevention management at disaster prevention properties.

-^{11} Fire defense organizations for self-protection: These are personal organizations comprised of people like employees at properties under fire prevention measures.
+\11 Fire defense organizations for self-protection: These are personal organizations comprised of people like employees at properties under fire prevention measures.
 They carry out the operations necessary in order to mitigate the damage from fires and other disasters when they occur based on the roles established in the firefighting plan.